sagemath/trac_to_gh/Issue 6512.md

 # Issue 6512: [with patch, needs review] Link to jsMath's easy/load.js only if the documentation is built with --jsmath

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6512

 Original creator: mpatel